 Install at least two grab bars in the shower — one at the entry point and one at the water source.
 "Mount them on a 45-degree angle to put the most surface within easy reach," adds Rawson.
 Here are some other safety tips:

+If you use slippery flooring materials, such as marble and glazed ceramic tiles, opt for wider grout joints and a matte finish.
 Finally, don't rush through the planning process.
 Take the time you need to tailor the bath to fit your family — think about who will use the room and how old they are.
 The answers will start you off on the right track toward planning a bath that meets your needs and adds comfort and value to your home.